 These turkey meatballs with a herbaceous tomato sauce are a quick and easy freezer meal that can save you time on those busy evenings.
-In our home, we have a lot of nights like that, which is why we prepare ahead with some freezer meals that you can just pop in the oven!
+In our home, we have a lot of nights like that, which is why we prepare ahead with some freezer friendly meals that you can just pop in the oven!

 Ingredients